-D. Mergers and Acquisitions
+Mergers and Acquisitions

-Proxy issues related to mergers, acquisitions and reorganizations are reviewed by Staff to determine the recommendations and proposals presented by OPERS' proxy-voting advisor and the relevant board(s).
-When the recommendations and proposals presented by OPERS' proxy-voting advisor and the relevant board(s) are consistent, and absent special considerations (e.g., high profile, OPERS-specific, or other unique situations), Staff will vote the special proxy issue in a manner consistent with the recommendations from OPERS' proxy-voting advisor and the relevant board(s).
+Proxy issues related to mergers, acquisitions and reorganizations are reviewed by Staff to determine the recommendations and proposals presented by OPERS' proxy-voting agent and the relevant board(s).

+When the recommendations and proposals presented by OPERS' proxy-voting agent and the relevant board(s) are consistent, and absent special considerations (e.g., high profile, OPERS-specific or other unique situations), Staff will vote the special proxy issue in a manner consistent with the recommendations from OPERS' proxy-voting agent and the relevant board(s).

-When the recommendations on the proposals are not consistent, the OPERS' Staff may consult with Investment Staff, the OPERS' proxy-voting advisor and/or other internal resources for further review; coordinate discussions among OPERS' Investment Staff for industry insights and guidance; and collect and distribute other appropriate analytics and research.
-OPERS' Staff will integrate the various perspectives and inputs received to discuss the recommendations and proposals with the named designee of the Corporate Governance Program, who is responsible for final determination of the vote.
+When the recommendations on the proposals are not consistent, the OPERS' Staff may consult with Investment Staff, the OPERS' proxy-voting agent and/or other internal resources for further review; coordinate discussions among OPERS' Investment Staff for industry insights and guidance; and collect and distribute other appropriate analytics and research.
+OPERS' Staff will integrate the various perspectives and inputs received to discuss the recommendations and proposals prior to final vote.